walter-a-jablonowski/easy-backup/README.md

 | /folder.bac/sub/sub1/myfile_1_2.nobac.txt     | also works for file names                          |
 | /folder.bac/sub/sub5.nobac/myfile_2_2.bac.txt | myfile included because last rule is '.bac'        |

-You need 2 specify at leat one .bac in hierarchie for each source folder, cause default is "nobac". **You can change** ".bac" and ".nobac" in config, see below.
+You need at leat one .bac in hierarchie for each source folder, cause default is "nobac". **You can change** ".bac" and ".nobac" in config, see below.

 ## Usage